 Immunization/vaccination requirements are based on the current Centers for Disease Control (CDC) recommendations for healthcare workers and the Advisory Committee on Immunization Practices (ACIP).
-Externship sites where students will be assigned may have additional health clearance and immunization requirements beyond the current recommendations by the CDC or ACIP.
-Most hospital based clinicals and externship sites require COVID-19 Immunization.
+Contracted clinical agencies where students will be assigned may have additional health clearance and immunization requirements beyond the current recommendations by the CDC or ACIP.
 The College has identified a standard immunization policy but reserves the right to require any additional healthcare clearance assessment, documentation, immunization, and serology testing at any point throughout the enrollment of the program.
 In addition, immunizations and health requirements may change without notice and students may be required to provide verifiable documentation of their ability to meet new requirements.
-Students are required to provide documentation within the designated timeframe in order to maintain enrollment and progress.
+Students are required to provide documentation within the designated timeframe to maintain enrollment and progress.
 All additional requirements are at the student's expense.